QuentinRa/blog.quentinra.dev/proj/methods/index.md

 ## Pair-programming

-Quite a simple method.
-It's usually used in agile-projects, one of the extreme programming methods.
+This is quite easy.
+It's usually used in agile-projects, since it's one of the extreme programming methods.

-> Two persons and one computer, one code, while the
+> You got **two persons** and **one computer**,
-> other
+> one code, while the other
 >
 > * gives advice (help, improvements)
 > * ask for explications about what's this part